Heshamtarique/NER_Annonymiser_text_pdf/README.md

-#### named entity recognition--
+#### Building Annonymiser--
+webapp is built on Streamlit
-till here two languages is being supported english and french... we can use other large language models based on transformer for getting better tagging of entites.
+two languages is being used for prediction english and french... we can use other large language models based on transformer for getting better tagging of entites.